-The first mention of the Pharisees was by the Jewish/Roman historian Flavius Josephus in describing the three sects that the Jews were divided to in 145 B.C.
+The first mention of the Pharisees was by the Jewish/Roman historian Flavius Josephus.
+He described the three sects that the Jews were divided to in 145 B.C.
 These three major religious schools of Judaism were the Pharisees, the Sadducees, and the Essenes.

-When the Jews were captive in Babylon, they were told by the prophets that they were overcome by their enemies because of their unfaithfulness to God.
-In response to that, the sect of Pharisees was originated to guard Israel from the accepting the beliefs of the surrounding pagan nations.
+When the Jews were captive in Babylon, God’s prophets told them that they were overcome by their enemies because of their unfaithfulness.
+In response to that, the sect of Pharisees was originated to guard Israel from the accepting the pagan beliefs.
 So, this sect set up a system of strict rules to supposedly protect the nation from practicing idolatry again.

 The name Pharisee in Hebrew means separatists, or the separated ones.
 They were also known as chasidim, which means loyal to God, or loved of God.
 They consisted of a conservative group of learned people who were zealous about the Scriptures and the law of God.
 For this reason, they were held in much higher esteem by the people than the Sadducees.
 And although they were a minority in the Sanhedrin they had more authority and influence in the leadership of the nation.

 But the Pharisees violated the teachings of God by treating their own meaningless traditions as having equal authority as the Scriptures (Matthew 9:14; Mark 7:1-23; Luke 11:42).
 And their relationship with God was reduced to a dry legalistic list of rules and rituals.
 They relied on their own works as a means of their salvation instead of relying on the merits of the Savior and taught the people their false beliefs.